nnienaber2/conduct/terminology.md

 While using [Era of Health](terminology.md#era-of-health) or working with our API, this refers to a user involved in providing care in a professional capacity.

 ### Protected Health Information (PHI)
-Sometimes called ["Personal" Health Information](Terminology.md#personla-health-information).
-In [Era of Health](terminology.md#era-of-health) Legal documents, this is defined by [Code of Federal Regulations](terminology.md#code-of-federal-regulations) 45 CFR 160.103 and is both physical and electronic information that we receive from a [User](terminology.md#user) or an Organization.
+Sometimes called ["Personal" Health Information](terminology.md#personla-health-information).
+In [Era of Health](terminology.md#era-of-health) Legal documents, this is defined by [Code of Federal Regulations](terminology.md#code-of-federal-regulations) 45 CFR 160.103 and is both physical and electronic information that [We](terminology.md#era-of-health) receive from a [User](terminology.md#user) or an [Organization](terminology.md#organization).
 It is information on a users past, present, or future physical or mental health condition, tests, results, provision, or payment, and could be used to identify the user.

 ### Public Health Service Act (PHSA)
 Needs definition.